WellCare Medicare Rx Saver is a 3.5 Star Medicare Part D Plan for Medicare Beneficiaries in Arkansas

 Here's the new member contact information for Aetna Medicare:

-This stand-alone Medicare Part D plan is compatible with Medicare Part A (hospital insurance) and Medicare Part B (medical insurance), and all Arkansas Medigap plans.
-It's also compatible with Medicare Part C plans in Arkansas, so long as the plan does not include prescription drug coverage.
+This stand-alone Medicare prescription drug plan is compatible with traditional Medicare (Part A and Part B), and all Arkansas Medicare supplement plans.
+It is also compatible with Medicare Advantage plans in Arkansas, so long as the plan does not include Part D.

 If you are entitled to Medicare Part A (enrolled or not) or currently enrolled in Medicare Part B you may join the WellCare Medicare Rx Saver prescription drug plan.
 Unless you also receive benefits from Medicaid, enrollment in a Part D plan is voluntary.
 This plan is available in Little Rock, Fort Smith, Fayetteville, Springdale, Jonesboro, Rogers, Pine Bluff, Conway, and all other towns and cities in Arkansas.